TheOdinProject/curriculum/rails/databases.md

 ### Your Assignment

 1. If you haven't already done so, be sure to do the [Databases lesson in the Web Development 101 course](/courses/web-development-101/lessons/databases).
-1. Read this [simple SQL tutorial](http://www.sqlcourse.com/index.html) for the basics.
-2. If you didn't follow the link in the previous tutorial, learn about the advanced SELECT stuff like aggregate functions and `GROUP BY` by reading the [second part of that tutorial here](http://www.sqlcourse2.com/index.html).
+2. Go through this interactive SQL tutorial from [SQL Teaching](https://www.sqlteaching.com/)
+3. Go through this more in-depth interactive SQL tutorial from [SQL Bolt](http://sqlbolt.com)
+4. Go through the basics at [Part 1](http://www.sqlcourse.com/index.html) and the advanced at [Part 2](http://www.sqlcourse2.com/index.html) of SQL Course

 ### Conclusion